Zequez/logseq-vault/pages/Playfight Website Possibilities.md

 			- Template editing with GrapeJS is lacking in comparison to commercial platforms such as Strikingly, Webflow or Bubble; and needs a lot of integration code (GrapeJS by itself does not do much)
 			-
 	- ### Alternative web architecture
+		- How would it work
 			- I organize a workshop for every facilitator to learn how to build and maintain their own websites with events using free no-code tools
 				- Every facilitator has its own personal website at the end of the workshop
 				- Events are handled by facilitators themselves in their websites with a agreed-upon protocol
 				- Facilitator profiles pages are completely customizable and can be either embedded into Playfight.org or linked to their website instead
 				- Facilitators decide what languages their profile is written on
 			- Headless backend is build with components that facilitators can include in their website
 				- Shared visitors authentication with Playfight.org
-			- Embeddable events component for both managing and displaying events on their website -
+				- Embeddable events component for both managing and displaying events on their website
 			- The data is distributed, so the platform collects data from each facilitator website to create the collection of events
 			- The platform website is developed collaboratively by each facilitator with the same tools used to build their websites
 			- Non-facilitators membership and events registration would still need a backend
 			- Might be able to use peer-to-peer [Holochain](https://www.holochain.org/) for backend
 		- #### Benefits
 			- Highest resonance with [[Archiarchy]] values
-			- Most exciting
+			- Very exciting
 		- #### Drawbacks
 			- Has never been done; it's an experiment
 			- Neither Holochain nor [Holo.host](https://holo.host/) (a web hosting platform for Holochain apps) are public ready; so we would still need to use an alternative backend in the meantime
 			- A lot of moving parts, very complex
 			- Alright, this idea is not practical, I admit it; I still want to organize the workshop
 			- Would need separate research and even building things to be able to enable people to use free no-code tools to build their website
+			-
 			-
 	- #### Headless backend with web components that can be embedded into existing websites
 		- For the page building you can use whatever you want; Mystrikingly, Webflow